nmoore32/Space-Invaders-Clone/README.md

 - Difficulty settings (determing the maximum number of alien bullets on screen)
 - Can press E, N, or H to select difficulty/start the game
 - Sound effects
-- Added, and then removed, background music (I think background music can sometimes be distracting and I just didn't like it here)
+- Added, and then removed, background music (I think it can be distracting and I didn't like it here)
 - Start screen complete with blinking "Press Any Key to Start" message
 - Game over message
 - Demo game play (simple ai plays the game if left on the start screen for 30 seconds)